 And destroy the way of your paths.”

 a.
-Their tongues and their doings are against the LORD: Jerusalem and Judah have sinned in what they say and in what they do.
+Their tongues and their doings are against the Lord: Jerusalem and Judah have sinned in what they say and in what they do.
 In fact, what they say and what they doprovoke the eyes of His glory.

 i.
-It is much easier to think that what we do is offensive to God, than to think that what we say can provoke the eyes of His glory.
+It is much easier to think that what we do is offensive to God than to think that what we say can provoke the eyes of His glory.
 But we are commanded to glorify God by what we say just as much as by what we do.
-Jesus said, For every idle word men may speak, they will give account of it in the day of judgment.
+Jesus said, for every idle word men may speak, they will give account of it in the day of judgment.
 For by your words you will be justified, and by your words you will be condemned.
 (Matthew 12:36-37)

 i.
 “Impure propensities are particularly legible in the eyes: whoever has beheld the face of a debauchee or a prostitute knows this; of these it may be said, they wish to appear what they really are.
 They glory in their iniquity.
 This is the highest pitch of ungodliness.”
 (Clarke)

 c.
-And they declare their sin as Sodom; they do not hide it: Their sin is openly displayed, and there have no sense of shame.
+And they declare their sin as Sodom; they do not hide it: Their sin is openly displayed, and they have no sense of shame.
 The cultural dynamic in Isaiah’s day was probably much the same as in our time.
-In the name of “frankness” and “honesty” and “let’s not be hypocrites,” all kinds of sin is approved, and no one is “allowed” to proclaim a standard unless they live up to it perfectly.
+In the name of “frankness” and “honesty” and “let’s not be hypocrites,” all kinds of sin are approved, and no one is “allowed” to proclaim a standard unless they live up to it perfectly.

 i.
 Outward decency is important.
-It is important to not talk about many sins, even though they exist, and sometimes touch the church.
+It is important not to talk about many sins, even though they exist, and sometimes touch the church.
 It is through these means that God’s people declare a standard, even though they or the world do not perfectly measure up to a standard.
 Ephesians 5:12 matters here: For it is shameful even to speak of those things which are done by them in secret.

 iii.
 “The maintenance of external decency is at least some evidence of a conscience not altogether seared.”
 (Jennings)